Imperforate anus: Diagnosis

 When an infant is born with an anorectal malformation, it is usually detected quickly as it is a very obvious defect.
 Doctors will then determine the type of birth defect the child was born with and whether or not there are any associated malformations.
 Determining the presence of any associated defects during the newborn period in order to treat them early may avoid further sequelae.
 There are two main categories of anorectal malformations: those that require a protective colostomy and those that do not.
 The decision to open a colostomy is usually taken within the first 24 hours of birth.

 Sonography can be used to determine the type of imperforate anus.

 Treatment

 Imperforate anus usually requires immediate surgery to open a passage for feces unless a fistula can be relied on until corrective surgery takes place.
 Depending on the severity of the imperforate, it is treated either with a perineal anoplasty or with a colostomy.

-While many surgical techniques to definitively repair anorectal malformations have been described, the posterior sagittal approach (PSARP) has become the most popular.
+While many surgical techniques to definitively repair anorectal malformations have been described, the posterior sagittal anorectoplasty (PSARP) has become the most popular.
 It involves dissection of the perineum without entry into the abdomen and 90% of defects in boys can be repaired this way.